Annibor/EarthEcho-Studios/README.md

 - **Header**: A responsive navigation bar, that adapts to different screens sizes, ensuring easy access to all pages.
 The navbar collapse into a dropdown menu, when a certain sreen size is used, and the navbar is then reached by the classic burger icon.

+- **Navigation Buttons**: A responsive section of links to all pages of the website.
+As it is localised just above the footer, it also have a button "Back to top" so users don't have to scroll to the top of each page.

 - **Footer**: A responsive footer that contains an address to the business, social media links, a newsletter sign-up option and copyright details.

 - **Hero**: A visuallu appealing introduction featuring a picture of Sophie and brief overwies of the websites content and a brief introduction of Sophie.